patrickelam/mealie_cookbook_generator/readme.md

 This script is a python3 script and works with python 3.10.6.
 If you don't already use it, I recommend [pyenv](https://github.com/pyenv/pyenv) to manage python versions.
 Install the required packages with ```pip3 install -r requirements.txt```.

+If you don't want to deal with setting up an environment, but have Docker installed, use the [instructions below](./readme.md#docker-alternative) to run the commands using Docker.

 ## Configuration File